Gut Health and Pain – Part 2: The Gut-Brain Connection

 - Researchers are also looking at how the gut-brain axis impacts on neurotransmitters, and vice versa.
 They believe the relationship between them may hold the key to decreasing symptomology and/or disease progression.

-- Researchers are looking at the microbiome of animals, and how they produce and/or consume a wide variety of neurotransmitters.
+- Researchers are looking at the microbiome of animals, and how they produce a wide variety of neurotransmitters.
 The accumulating evidence suggests that the neurotransmitters may be manipulated by introducing bacteria into the gut.
 This is an interesting area of research, as there is ongoing research into how neurotransmitter play a role in the perception of pain.

 - Researchers are looking at the role our gut microbiome plays in mood.
 They believe that our gut microbiota influences brain function via the neuroimmune and neuroendocrine pathways, as well as the nervous system.
 That preliminary findings show marked changes to microbial diversity with people with mood disorders and believe that with more research, the brain-gut-microbiotia axis could be a promising target for disease diagnosis and therapeutic intervention.

 What is the link between our nutrition, sleep and pain?

 Much like the gut-brain axis, the link between sleep and pain is also biodirectional.
 Sleep disturbances are one of the most common causes of suffering amongst people living with chronic pain.
 Whilst pain itself directly affects getting and staying asleep, poor sleep feeds into the pain cycle, exacerbating pain.
 Research has shown poor sleep impacts on pain sensitivity, the duration of painful episodes and pain intensity.
 Poor sleep also has an impact on our mood, memory, energy levels and our ability to think rationally.
 Interestingly, researchers have also found another bidirectional relationship between nutrition and sleep: